Gangolli: History

 The patronage provided by the Keladi Nayakas to the immigrants was not appreciated by the over-zealous Goa Inquisition focused Portuguese administration in Goa at the time.
 However, in and around Gangolli the relationship and inter-dependence between the local rulers and their new enterprising subjects was deepening by the day especially after the Keladi Nayaks staked claim to independence in 1565.
 Many of the gun wielding, horse trading/riding men joined as mercenaries to fight alongside Keladi armies, offered services on trading & tax collecting ships or trained the armies of the Keladi Nayaks on the use of firearms and open-sea warfare.

 It is believed that the first church in South Kanara came up on the Gangolli Bunder around 1560 which was in effect just a prayer hall without a tabernacle as there was no priest around there at the time.

-Aware of Gangolli's rapid development in recent times, during the reign of Virabhadra Nayaka(1629–1645) the Portuguese captured Gangolli in 1629 under the command of Miguel de Noronha, 4th Count of Linhares.
+Aware of Gangolli's rapid development in recent times, during the reign of Virabhadra Nayaka (1629–1645) the Portuguese captured Gangolli in 1629 under the command of Miguel de Noronha, 4th Count of Linhares.
 He built a fort at the mouth of the estuary in Gangolli and dedicated it to St. Michael (Michael (archangel)).
-He also commissioned the building of a small but proper church dedicated to the Immaculate Conception.
-Upon the completion of this church in 1630, the old prayer hall on the Bunder was razed to the ground and the new church was re-dedicated to Our Lady of the Immaculate Conception.
+He also commissioned the building of a small church dedicated to the Immaculate Conception.
+The church was destroyed when the Portuguese had to leave Gangolli in 1757, but was rebuilt and rededicated in May 2017.